rexchoppers/platform-of-things/_posts/2022-10-14-programming-the-symbol-mc70.md

 The warehouse had a single PC with a barcode scanner that they used for loading in/out items to/from couriers.
 Whilst this worked well for small parcels, pallets, large/heavy items were an issue.
 The solution was to create an application on this device that would allow warehouse staff to easily load items in/out of the warehouse and from any loading bay.

-I had minimal production experience with .NET and C# at this point, but wanted a challenge so I went ahead with a prototype application for this device.
+I had minimal production experience with .NET and C# at this point, but wanted a challenge (And I was still in my probation period) so I went ahead with a prototype application for this device.
 All seemed to go well...Until I wanted to send a HTTP request to the API.

 Note: I do not have permission to post my old employers code so any code I'll be posting will be from the initial open-source prototype we used as a proof of concept.